Ahmed-Hatem94/TerraformxAWS/README.md

 ```
 > [!NOTE]
 > the script needs to run by this way to be able to export AWS credentials as env variables

+after this you can start using the project by terraform plan  or terraform apply

 ## Ansible Version